mirtatae/SCG_TFD/README.md

 # Time-frequency estimation of SCG signals

-_This repository is under heavy revision.
+_This repository is needs cleaning.
 Please re-visit in a few weeks!_

 This MATLAB file estimates time-frequency distribution of SCG signals using Short-time Fourier transform, chirplet transform, and smoothed-pseudo Wigner-Ville distribution.